zwcloud/AssetStoreTools/README.md

     ![gif animation illustrating the improvement](Doc/Img/improvement.gif)
 * Complete uploading when first progress bar reaches 100%.
 So Unity no longer crashes/freezes after that.
 * Don't close the window after finished uploading the package, so we can upload another package without being interrupted.

+# History

+2021-01-24 Latest offical Asset Store Tools [breaks again on 2020.2](https://forum.unity.com/threads/issue-asset-store-tools-not-working-in-2020-2.1023478), re-opened this repo.

+2020-07-28 Latest offical [Asset Store Tools](https://assetstore.unity.com/packages/unity/asset-store-tools-115) has been greatly improved since version 5.0.4, many of the annoying issues have been fixed.
+Archived this repo

+2017-01-24 As a plugin publisher, I found the official Asset Store Tool very annoying to use in many aspects.
+So I just decided to decompile it and fixed most issues I found, together with @JeReT.